Cerebral cavernous venous malformation

 presence of acute/subacute hemorrhage (intralesional and/or extralesional), or intraventricular extension

 Treatment and prognosis

 Many cavernous malformations are asymptomatic and can be treated conservatively.
-Symptoms can relate to mass effect, epileptic activity or repeated haemorrhage.
+Symptoms can relate to mass effect, epileptic activity or repeated hemorrhage.
 Symptomatic lesions should, when possible, be resected and complete resection is curative 9.

-- cerebral amyloid angiopathy: usually numerous small foci
+cerebral amyloid angiopathy: usually numerous small foci

-- chronic hypertensive encephalopathy: more common in the basal ganglia
+chronic hypertensive encephalopathy: more common in the basal ganglia

 Larger lesions can mimic: